We are delighted to announce that the winner of the ISCJ Outstanding Coaching Article Award is:

 This outstanding article scored exceptionally highly across all criteria, although the reviewers were particularly impressed by the longitudinal nature of the project, the insightful application to practice, and the interesting theoretical underpinning.

-The award will be presented at the upcoming 14th ICCE Global Coach Conference in Singapore towards the end of the year.
+The award will be presented at the 14th ICCE Global Coach Conference on December 2nd, 2023.

 Congratulations again to all the finalists for producing excellent research.
 Join us in congratulating Mark and his authorship team.
-Read the winning article below!
+Read the winning article and see the acceptance video below!

 The International Sport Coaching Journal (ISCJ) is a peer-reviewed journal designed to advance the research and development of sport coaching globally.
 ISCJ seeks to publish sport coaching original research studies and papers regarding practical advances that expand our understanding of the coaching process, coaching environment, coach education and development, coaching practices, and coaching profession.